 Jillian Webster was born in Michigan in 1984, where she was raised as a Jehovah’s Witness.
-After spending the majority of her youth struggling to conform with the religious sect, she finally chose to leave the church for good at nineteen years old.
-The Jehovah’s Witnesses warned her that she would never find what she was looking for, and then shunned (disfellowshipped) Jillian from the church.
-She was forbidden to speak to her mother, stepfather and siblings ever again.
+After spending most of her youth struggling to conform with the religious sect, she finally chose to leave the church for good at nineteen years old.
+The Jehovah’s Witnesses warned her that she would never find what she was looking for and then shunned (disfellowshipped) Jillian from the church.
+She was forbidden to speak to her mother, stepfather, and siblings ever again.

 This journey was chronicled in her first book, a coming-of-age memoir called Scared to Life, published in 2015.

-The Weight of a Thousand Oceans is the first of a trilogy and her first work of fiction, set to be rereleased in July 2021.
-The second book of the trilogy will be released August 2021.
+The Weight of a Thousand Oceans is the first of a trilogy and her first work of fiction, set to be re-released in July 2021.
+The second book of the trilogy will be released in August 2021.